ThisCakeIsALie/ki/README.md

 Ki is built using Python (backend with flask and core algorithm) and JS (frontend with Vuejs).
 The online version should be a breeze to use but if you want something local, there is also a small python interface you can run yourself.

-You can find the online version here (COMING SOON)
+You can find the online version [here](http://thecakeisalie.pythonanywhere.com)

 ### Clone